approov/quickstart-ios-swift-grpc/README.md

 This quickstart is written specifically for native iOS apps that are written in Swift, making API calls using [GRPC-Swift](https://github.com/grpc/grpc-swift) that you wish to protect with Approov.
 If this is not your situation, then please check if there is a more relevant quickstart guide available.

-This quickstart provides the basic steps for integrating Approov into your app.
-A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-ios-swift-grpc/blob/master/SHAPES-EXAMPLE.md) is also available.
+This page provides all the steps for integrating Approov into your app.
+Additionally, a step-by-step tutorial guide using our [Shapes App Example](https://github.com/approov/quickstart-ios-swift-grpc/blob/master/SHAPES-EXAMPLE.md) is also available.

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.